Is My Research Exempt from HIPAA?

 HIPAA’s Privacy Rule does not apply to clinical research in a few special circumstances.
 If your research fits into these categories, you need only submit the Why My Research is Exempt from HIPAA’a Privacy Rule Form and indicate how your research is exempt.
 There are basically two (2) exempt situations.

-- Your research is exempt if you do not collect “protected health information” (PHI) as part of your research.
-An explanation of “protected health information” can be found by clicking the HIPAA’s Definition of Terms button at left.
+1. Your research is exempt if you do not collect “protected health information” (PHI) as part of your research.
+An explanation of “protected health information” can be found by clicking the HIPAA’s Definition of Terms button on the right.
 Research that falls into this exemption category includes, for example, studies of opinions, the impact of different educational techniques, and studies of health information that is not held by a HIPAA “covered entity,” such as the Framingham Heart Study.

 If either of the two exemptions described above apply to your research, complete the attached Why My Research Is Exempt from HIPAA’s Privacy Rule form and submit it along with your IRB application.